How and Where You Can Make Money Testing Websites

-How Much Can You Make Testing Websites?
+How Much You Can Make Testing Websites

 Let’s be clear about one thing upfront: you aren’t going to get rich testing websites—at least in this capacity.
 For the overwhelming majority of people, website testing isn’t designed to be your full-time job and won’t replace your entire income.
 It can, however, supplement your income and give you a little extra spending money for the weekend, that next a vacation, or for a big purchase without draining all your savings.

 Generally speaking, most website testing companies are going to pay you $10 per website that you test.
 Occasionally you’ll get $15 to $25, but these are rare exceptions and are typically only offered to those with experience.
 A website testing session typically lasts for 15 to 30 minutes, though there are a few that can be completed in right around 10 minutes.

 In most cases, website testing opportunities are sent to users via email—or within an online platform—and you have to “claim” the test in order to gain access.
 Depending on the number of users competing for opportunities, it can be harder to get tests with some companies than others.